conductor-oss/conductor/docs/docs/reference-docs/sub-workflow-task.md

 The ```subWorkflowParam``` tells conductor which workflow to call.
 The task is marked as completed upon the completion of the spawned workflow.
 If the sub-workflow is terminated or fails the task is marked as failure and retried if configured.

+### Optional Sub Workflow Task
+If the Sub Workflow task is defined as optional in the parent workflow task definition, the parent workflow task will not be retried if sub-workflow is terminated or failed.
+In addition, even if the sub-workflow is retried/rerun/restarted after reaching to a terminal status, the parent workflow task status will remain as it is.